opengisch/QField-docs/documentation/how-to/advanced-how-tos/xls-forms-plugin.en.md

 In simple terms a survey is made up of several "Questions" that can be presented in different formats (integer, text, lists etc.).
 To learn more about the standard please visit [More about XLS forms](https://xlsform.org/en/)

-## Download the plugin
+## How to install the plugin

-In the plugin manager in QGIS, the plugin ["XLS-form Converter"](https://github.com/opengisch/XLSFormConverter) is available.
+You can install the XLSForm Converter in QGIS through its plugin manager.

 !!!
 Workflow